Compile application package

 - Investigator’s brochure(s) / product monograph(s), if applicable.

 - Advertisement/poster.
-If recruiting participants by advertisement, must use St. Michael’s Hospital letterhead.
+If recruiting participants by advertisement, must use institutional letterhead or hospital logo(s).

 - Copy of Health Canada No Objections Letter (NOL) or other regulatory approvals, if applicable.